Skip to main content

 12. Will the Scholarship Fund pay for conference registration fees, travel, and accommodations?

-Scholarship funds may not be used for conferences.
+Scholarship funds may not be used for conferences, travel, or accommodations.

 14. Can I take the training on County time?